iOS4ever/iOS4ever.github.io/_posts/2015-10-24-ninth-post.md

 I also want to post the first episode of the third season as it gives a peak into the music composing process.
 One of the best things of Halo is that it has one of the best soundtracks in the world, and as a music lover, it is one of the major reasons why I’m so attached to the series (being a space junkie also helped :) ).

 Here is the [video]( https://www.youtube.com/watch?v=sQDkJwenbUE).
 If you just want to hear the music part, you can skip over to [10:55](https://www.youtube.com/watch?v=sQDkJwenbUE&t=10m55s&ab_channel=Halo) mark.
-I will be lying if I say my eyes did not get watery when I first heard this.
+I would be lying if I say my eyes did not get watery when I first heard this.
 It is a love letter to us Halo fans.

 Anyway, I sure hope that some of you can also enjoy this piece of art.
 I also just realized that this has become a long post.
 Oops!